WOMEX

 WOMEX (short for Worldwide Music Expo) is an international world music support and development project based in Berlin, whose main event is an exposition held annually in different locations throughout Europe.
 It integrates a trade fair, showcases, conferences, film screenings, networking sessions, and awards.
 Musicians and their labels have the possibility to make contacts for international touring and album distribution.

-For 2009–2011, WOMEX was hosted in Copenhagen, Denmark in a new partnership with WorldMusicFair Copenhagen, a consortium of the Roskilde Festival, the Copenhagen Jazz Festival, and tourist organization Wonderful Copenhagen.
-Additional partners were the events producers Welcome, the Danish Center for Culture and Development, Global CPH and World Music Denmark.
-Other locations of past WOMEX events: Berlin (1994, 1999, 2000), Brussels (1995), Marseille (1997), Stockholm (1998), Rotterdam (2001), Essen (2002, 2004), Newcastle upon Tyne (2005) and Seville (2003, 2006, 2007, 2008), Copenhagen (2009, 2010, 2011), Thessaloniki (2012), Cardiff (2013), Santiago de Compostela (2014 and again in 2016), Budapest (2015), Katowice (2017), Las Palmas de Gran Canaria (2018), Tampere (2019), digital edition Budapest (2020), Porto (2021) and Lisbon (2022).
-The 2023 WOMEX will be held in A Coruña.
+WOMEX was founded in 1994 by Christoph Borkowsky and Ben Mandelson.

 Event

 WOMEX runs during October every year, and in many cases, during the last October weekend.
 On-site registration begins on Wednesday, when the opening ceremony is held.
 Conference attendees can visit the opening event, the conference program, the trade fair, the showcases on the evenings of Thursday, Friday and Saturday and the WOMEX awards on Sunday, the last day of the event.
 Although WOMEX is primarily intended for professionals and trade visitors within the world music scene, locals and tourists can buy tickets for most of the evening showcases.
-In 2020, due to COVID-19, WOMEX for the very first time took place digitally.
+In 2020, due to COVID-19, WOMEX took place digitally for the very first time.

-Company
+Locations

-WOMEX was begun in 1994.
-Founders include Christoph Borkowsky and Ben Mandelson.
+The locations of WOMEX events are listed below: